 - clause 28.2.5.

+Subject to regulatory requirements or operator policy, the 5G network shall support a PLMN operator to be made aware of the failure or recovery of NG-RAN and/or core network in other PLMN(s) in the same area when the Disaster Condition applies, or when the Disaster Condition is not applicable anymore.

+Subject to regulatory requirements or operator policy, the 5G network shall support a PLMN operator to be made aware of the availability of other PLMN(s) as Hosting NG-RAN Operator(s) via Indirect Network Sharing in the same area when the Disaster Condition applies.

 Subject to the agreement between the hosting and participating operator, the 5G system shall support a means to enable a UE of the Participating NG-RAN Operator to:

 - access their subscribed PLMN services when accessing a Shared NG-RAN, and/or,